Nisasoylu/BERT2OME/README.md

 We used one of the well-known transformer base model BERT, for converting given RNA sequences into vector embeddings format.

+## Models

-- **VectorEmbeddingCreation_BERT.ipynb** file is used for converting RMBase (named as Human 1 Dataset in the paper), H. sapiens (named as Human 2 dataset in the paper), M. musculus and S. cerevisiae datasets into vector embedding formats by using BERT.
+**VectorEmbeddingCreation_BERT.ipynb** file is used for converting RMBase (named as Human 1 Dataset in the paper), H. sapiens (named as Human 2 dataset in the paper), M. musculus and S. cerevisiae datasets into vector embedding formats by using BERT.

 After the previous conversion, following files are generated: